inform-health-informatics/emap_documentation/technical_overview/Glossary.md

     have the value 56.
 - **ED**

 	Emergency Department of a hospital.
+Also known as [A & E](NEED LINK).

 - **EHRS**

-	Definition
+	TODO: Definition

 - <a id="emap" style="pointer-events: none"><span style="color:black">**EMAP**</span></a>

 	Experimental Medicine Application Platform; collects data from several reporting databases (including [Caboodle](caboodle) and
     [Clarity](clarity)) and live data streams

 - <a id="epic" style="pointer-events: none"><span style="color:black">**EPIC**</span></a>

 	Epic systems is one of the largest providers of health information technology.
 Epic is a complete suite of